 Digitalisation is fundamentally changing the world.
 The financial sector, politics and supervisory authorities must recognise the opportunities of technological progress for the industry and jointly tackle its challenges.

-Other fields of action of BVI in the area of digitalisation are cyber security and the use of artificial intelligence in asset management.
+Other fields of action of BVI in the area of digitalization are cybersecurity and the use of artificial intelligence in asset management.